Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Understanding Form Controls Event.

-I hope you enjoyed last week's Article and demonstration of user-defined custom Events in the Form's Class Module.
-We witnessed how Events are Defined, Raised, or fired on the same Form Module.
-The Raised Events are captured by another open Form's Class Module and trigger the related custom Event Procedure Code.
-I understand that you likely have many questions regarding this topic of Events and I look forward to exploring it further to gain deeper understanding.
+I trust you found last week’s article and demonstration on user-defined custom events in the Form’s Class Module enjoyable.
+We delved into how events are defined, raised, or fired within the same Form Module, with the raised events subsequently captured by another open Form’s Class Module to execute the related custom event procedure code.
+I anticipate that you may have several questions regarding this topic of events, and I eagerly await exploring it further with you to provide additional insight into this technique.

-Typically when designing an Access Form, we add various objects, such as TextBoxes, Command Buttons, and ComboBoxes, each with their own pre-defined Events and corresponding event-raising actions.
-These events are captured by their respective Event Procedures and execute VBA code to accomplish specific task.
+Typically when designing an Access Form, we add various objects, such as TextBoxes, Command Buttons, and ComboBoxes, each with their own pre-defined Events and corresponding Event firing actions.
+These events are captured by their respective Event Procedures and execute VBA code to accomplish specific tasks.

-When discussing events on a form, it is important to keep in mind the keywords Event, RaiseEvent, and WithEvents.
-These keywords are utilized in the following examples, as well as in forthcoming ones.
+When discussing Events on a form, it is important to keep the keywords Event, RaiseEvent, and WithEvents in mind.
+These Keywords are required to define an Event, invoke (or Fire, or RaiseEvent or Announce), and Capture the Event (WithEvents) in an Event Subroutine.
+These keywords are utilized in the following examples, as well as in forthcoming Articles.

 Private Sub ofrm_QtyUpdate()